THE FOLLOWING ARE THE CURRENT PRACTICES AT THE BRISBANE ORATORY IN FORMATION AND ANNERLEY EKIBIN PARISH

 - For major updates we will continue to send out our Oratory emails.
 You can subscribe here.

-- For any weekly updates read the parish newsletter online, uploaded every Friday, or you can have it emailed to you by sending an email request to the parish office.
+- For any weekly updates read the Parish Bulletin online, uploaded every Saturday, or you can have it emailed to you by sending an email request to the parish office.

 - Follow us on the Brisbane Oratory Facebook.